-1. UniGen paused engineering to raise additional capital, which is an ongoing process.
-2. Due to global travel and economic events, an increasingly unreliable American power grid, increasing demand for electric vehicles, power, Artificial Intelligence electricity demand, inflation, and supply chain pressures, the UniGen marketing team estimates product's market has grown, and is projected to double over the next five years.
-Accordingly, UniGen has increased the MSP planned power plant price.
+2. Due to global tariffs, travel and economic events, an increasingly unreliable American power grid, increasing demand for electric vehicles, increasing demand for data center power, Artificial Intelligence electricity demand, inflation, and supply chain pressures, the UniGen marketing team estimates product's market has grown, and grown.
+The market for total electricity in the U.S. is projected to double over the next five years.
+UniGen previously increased the MSP planned power plant price.
 The initial order for thirty units has been reaffirmed.

 James Wirth (President) and Marc Berg (Executive Vice President) both lack significant control.
-They have two of the seven Board of Directors seats or 28% and were elected in December 2019 to serve on the board of UNIGEN to closely monitor and assist in the success of this potentially power industry disruptive relatively clean energy generation innovation.
+They have hold two of the five Board of Directors seats or 40% and were elected in December 2019 to serve on the board of UniGen.
+This product is a potentially power industry disruptive relatively clean, efficient, energy generation innovation.